defualt/resume/output/resume_brian_ephraim.rst

    mobile web app with user generated content, hosted on Amazon, with PHP/MySQL backend

-Alexander Interactive (Agency) - Frontend Web Developer, May 2011 - March 2012
+Alexander Interactive (agency) - Frontend Web Developer, May 2011 - March 2012
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  Serving E-commerce clients such as Lowe's Home Improvement and